AI Agency Referral Strategy: How to Build a Referral Machine

 Options for AI agency referral incentives:

 - Cash referral fees: 10-15% of the first project value, paid when the referred client signs.
 This is motivating for clients who think of it as a recurring income stream from their network.
+Be clear about payment terms and conditions upfront.

 - Service credits: Additional hours of automation work or priority support for every referral that converts.
 This keeps the client invested in your success and deepens the relationship.
+It also costs you less than cash while providing high perceived value.

 - Public recognition: Feature referral clients in your case studies, give them credit in your LinkedIn posts, or recognize them as a key partner.
 For some clients, visibility is more valuable than cash.